 Option #2: In-Person at a Regional Passport Agency

-If you’re in urgent need of your passport, another option is to submit your renewal application at a Regional Passport agency.
+If you’re truly in last-minute mode, your best bet is to apply in person at a Regional Passport agency.

 - A completed and signed Form DS-82,